sangeetsatpathy/sangeetsatpathy.github.io/_pages/leadership.md

 <h3> Jan 2023 – Present</h3>

 <ul>
-<li> Founded Gunn Intramural Sports Club, a highly inclusive club that provides an opportunity to participate in a variety of recreational sports and activities for Gunn high school students of all skill levels, ranging from newcomers (inexperienced players) looking to exercise outdoors to veterans bettering their skills. </li>
+<li> Founded Gunn Intramural Sports Club, a highly inclusive club that provides an opportunity to participate in a variety of recreational sports.
+Gunn high school students of all grades and skill levels are members--ranging from newcomers looking to exercise outdoors to veterans improving their skills. </li>
-<li>Our club welcomes everyone while engaging in teamwork and fair play, helping club members play hard while making friends and having fun.
-Our club provides an opportunity for a refreshing stress-buster amid high-intensity academic rigor.
-Our club attendance has always been very high week-on-week due to the engaging, equitable and open nature of the club.</li>
+<li>Our club welcomes everyone while engaging in teamwork and fair play, helping club members play hard while making friends and having fun.</li>
+<li>Our club provides an opportunity for a refreshing stress-buster amid high-intensity academic rigor.</li>
+<li>Intramural Sports Club attendance has always been very high week-on-week due to the engaging, equitable and open nature of the club.</li>
 <li> We have played sports such as: Flag Football, Basketball, Volleyball, Dodgeball, Tennis, Badminton, Frisbee, and Soccer. </li>
 </ul>
 <hr>